 Dynamic Message Signs — the big electronic boards over the highway — are the fastest traveler-information channel a state DOT controls.
 When a crash happens, the sign two miles upstream often updates before the incident appears in the public 511 feed.
 Amber alerts, travel times, lane closures, weather warnings, evacuation routes — it all flows through DMS first.

-The catch: every state publishes its DMS inventory in a different format.
-Georgia uses Transnomis JSON.
-Texas iterates 25 districts of ASP.NET MVC.
-Mississippi exposes ASP.NET PageMethods.
-Wyoming wraps protobuf in an XOR cipher.
-Some publish a clean “current message” field; others give you three pages and a phase number you have to reassemble into the line that’s actually displayed.
+The catch: every state publishes its DMS inventory differently — from clean JSON APIs to multi-district web endpoints to obfuscated binary feeds.
+Some publish a clean “current message” field; others give you multiple message phases you have to reassemble into the line that’s actually displayed.

 Road511 normalizes all of it into one endpoint.
 One API call returns the live text on every DMS across 30+ jurisdictions.
 And we’re the only API that publishes a historical archive of message changes.